gmilteer/gmilteer.github.io/README.md

 ## Description

-Upon entering the applciation, users are greeted with a minimalist home page featuring a variety of buttons users can click to navigate throughout the page.
-This application features three main sections: About, Portfolio and Contact.
+Upon entering the applciation, users are greeted with a minimalist home page featuring a variety clickable option users can click to navigate throughout the page.
+This application features sections: Home, About, Resume, Works and Contact.

 ### About Section